designstem/projects/packaging/index.md

 | rows: auto 1fr
 | background: var(--lightergray)

 ## What if we have to store multiple packages?

 -

-Try to fill all the gaps between packages optimizing perimeter in different pattern.
+Try to fill all the gaps between packages optimizing perimeter in a different pattern.

 <var>perimeter</var> <f-math inline :update="get('p')">p = {{ get('p') }}</f-math>